AGENCY

 Schedule

 First and third Wednesdays of every month at 1pm.
-Meetings are held in-person in City Hall room 408 and on Webex.
+Meetings are held in-person in City Hall and on Webex.
+For in-person attendees, visit the meeting page below for the specific room number.

 Meeting recordings